 If a UE is configured with both dmrs-DownlinkForPDSCH-MappingTypeA and dmrs-DownlinkForPDSCH-MappingTypeB, the bitwidth of this field equals max⁡{xA,xB}, where xA is the "Antenna ports" bitwidth derived according to dmrs-DownlinkForPDSCH-MappingTypeA and xB is the "Antenna ports" bitwidth derived according to dmrs-DownlinkForPDSCH-MappingTypeB.
 A number of xA-xB zeros are padded in the MSB of this field, if the mapping type of the PDSCH corresponds to the smaller value of xA and xB.

-- Transmission configuration indication – 0 bit if higher layer parameter tci-PresentInDCI in PDCCH-Config-Multicast is not enabled; otherwise 3 bits as defined in Clause 5.1.5 of [6, TS38.214].
+- Transmission configuration indication – 0 bit if higher layer parameter tci-PresentInDCI in pdcch-ConfigMulticast is not enabled; otherwise 3 bits as defined in Clause 5.1.5 of [6, TS38.214].

 - DMRS sequence initialization – 1 bit.

-- Priority indicator – 0 bit if higher layer parameter priorityIndicatorDCI-4-2 is not configured in PDSCH-Config-Multicast; otherwise 1 bit as defined in Clause 9 in [5, TS 38.213].
+- Priority indicator – 0 bit if higher layer parameter priorityIndicatorDCI-4-2 is not configured in pdsch-ConfigMulticast; otherwise 1 bit as defined in Clause 9 in [5, TS 38.213].

-- Enabling/disabling HARQ-ACK feedback indication –1 bit if higher layer parameter harq-FeedbackEnabler-Multicast indicates dci-enabler, where value 1 indicates enabling HARQ-ACK feedback and value 0 indicates disabling HARQ-ACK feedback; 0 bit, otherwise.
+- Enabling/disabling HARQ-ACK feedback indication –1 bit if higher layer parameter harq-FeedbackEnablerMulticast indicates dci-enabler, where value 1 indicates enabling HARQ-ACK feedback and value 0 indicates disabling HARQ-ACK feedback; 0 bit, otherwise.

 The size of DCI format 4_2 is configurable by higher layer parameter sizeDCI-4-2 from 20 bits and up to 140 bits.